WRDC: WPTF-TV/Durham Life era

 By 1975, though it had outlived the original channel 28, the Everetts were running out of money and wanted out.
 Realizing that the station was on the verge of shutting down, the family began to look for a new owner.
 Despite WRDU's ratings struggles, at least three large media groups saw enough promise in the station to consider buying it, among them Scripps–Howard Broadcasting.
-After two years of negotiations, the Durham Life Insurance Company—which owned WPTF (680 AM), the Triangle's oldest radio station, and WQDR-FM (94.5, now 94.7)—bought WRDU-TV from the Everetts in May 1977 and changed its call sign to WPTF-TV on August 14, 1978.
+After two years of negotiations, the Durham Life Insurance Company—which owned WPTF, the Triangle's oldest radio station, and WQDR-FM—bought WRDU-TV from the Everetts in May 1977 and changed its call sign to WPTF-TV on August 14, 1978.

 This was Durham Life's second attempt to get into television.
-It was one of two applicants for channel 5 in the 1950s, and had gone as far as buying cameras and rehearsing announcers.
+It was one of two applicants for channel 5 in the 1950s and had gone as far as buying cameras and rehearsing announcers.
 However, the FCC shocked Durham Life when it awarded the license to the much smaller Capitol Broadcasting, owner of WRAL-AM-FM radio, as WRAL-TV.
 Before buying channel 28, Durham Life had been interested in building a new station on channel 22, a Raleigh assignment that had been proposed for a station in the 1960s.